espressif/idf-ci/README.md

 ## Configurations

-`.idf_ci.toml` is the configuration file for `idf-ci-build-test`.
+`.idf_ci.toml` is the configuration file for `idf-ci`.
 It is a TOML file.
 The following reflects the default configurations:

 ```toml
 # how to map the modified files into modified components